 The tradition of the Misletoe is so endearing that even though the early Christian church frowned upon the use of this plant, it did not deter people from continuing to use it as a holiday decoration.
 In ancient times, it was seen as a symbol of fertility.
 Now, it’s used to sneak a kiss from your favorite Santa!

 The Poinsettias have long been a favorite of mine.
 This is a lush, tropical plant that can be purchased in pots from just about anywhere during the holidays.
 You can find it in a wide variety of colors and with patterned or speckled leaves.
 What’s really fun is that some florists dye them different colors and even add sparkles!

 This plant is associated with the holidays because it is a part of the Nativity story where the Baby Jesus’ clothes were dried on a Rosemary bush.
 The Christian belief was that when you smell the Rosemary it will bring you good luck.
 While many know this as an herb used in cooking, it’s also found as a holiday decoration because when it’s pruned in the shape of a Christmas tree, it makes a delightful and aromatic holiday plant.

 Happy Holiday Decorating!

-Last minute gifts or holiday party door prizes are a breeze when you keep extra plants on hand.
-Every family member and guest appreciates holiday plants and they will admire your thoughtfulness.
+Last-minute gifts or holiday party door prizes are a breeze when you keep extra plants on hand.
+Every family member and guest appreciate holiday plants and they will admire your thoughtfulness.
 So get online or drive to the store and bring home holiday plant decorations to create lasting memories for you, your family, and guests.